mcc-us/bookkeeping/_pages/1-glossary.md

 70. *Post-closing trial balance*: A statement that is prepared to prove the equality of total debits and credits after the closing process is completed

+1. *Purchase allowance*: A reduction in the invoice price of goods purchased due to factors like damage, defects, or incorrect quantities.

+1. *Purchase invoice*: A document sent by a seller to a buyer that details the items purchased, their quantities, and the total amount due.

+1. *Purchase order*: A formal document sent by a buyer to a seller that specifies the items to be purchased, their quantities, and the agreed-upon price.

+1. *Purchase requisition*: An internal document used by a department within a company to request the purchase of goods or services.

+1. *Purchase return*: The return of goods to a seller by a buyer, typically due to damage, defects, or incorrect quantities.

+1. *Purchases account*: A general ledger account that records the total cost of goods purchased by a business during a specific period.

+1. *Purchases discount*: A reduction in the price of goods purchased received by a buyer for paying their bill early.

+1. *Purchases Returns and Allowances account*: A general ledger account used to record purchase allowances and purchase returns.

+1. *Receiving report*: A document used to document the quantity and condition of goods received from a supplier.

+1. *Sales discount*: A reduction in the price of a good or service offered by a seller to a customer for paying their bill promptly.

+1. *Sales invoice*: A document sent by a seller to a buyer that details the items sold, their quantities, and the total amount due.

+1. *Transportation In account*: Similar to the Freight In account, this account is used to record the cost of transporting goods sold from the seller's location to the buyer's location.

 71. *Quick Assets*:
     1. **Q.A. = TCA - Inventory - PE**, where TCA = Total current assets, PE = Prepaid expenses​
     2. **Q.A. = Cash + CE + MS + NAR**, where CE = Cash equivalents, MS = Marketable securities, NAR = Net accounts receivable​